 PCI DSS is very narrowly scoped: it solely concerns protecting the confidentiality of cardholder data (credit card numbers and related information).
 Merchants and banks face many other information security risks, hence PCI DSS compliance is woefully inadequate to protect all their information assets.

 Many RFCs are a throwback to the early days of the Internet when proposals for new protocols etc. were circulated to the relatively small Internet user community for comments and input.
 The RFC mechanism remains and is still used although a wealth of standards bodies now dominate Internet and Web development.

 RFC 1281 Guidelines for the Secure Operation of the Internet (1991), for example, may be of historical interest and embodies security principles that many would argue remain valid today but it’s hardly cutting-edge.

 Nevertheless, many current Internet security-related protocols (such as S/MIME and MD5) were first defined as RFCs.
-Indeed, the TCP/IP family was conceived as RFCs and some fundamental security issues in the original architecture plague us to this day.
+Indeed, the TCP/IP family was conceived as RFCs ... and various fundamental security issues that were well known in the original architecture plague us to this day.

-The purpose of SAS70/SSAE16 is to reduce the need for interdependent financial services companies to audit each other’s security arrangements incessantly: confirming that a partner company has received a positive SAS70/SSAE16 report from a trustworthy auditor is generally taken as due diligence, without the need to conduct their own controls audit.
-However, the truth is that risks, risk perceptions and risk appetites vary: management of any organization that is dependent on another are well advised to review their risks explicitly for business continuity reasons and implement suitable controls, of which SAS70/SSAE16 might be just a part.
-Contingency plans are never a bad idea, not least given that the systematic risk of global economic meltdown has become a reality of late.
+The purpose of SSAE16 is to reduce the need for interdependent financial services companies to audit each other’s security arrangements incessantly: confirming that a partner company has received a positive SSAE16 report from a trustworthy auditor is generally taken as due diligence, without the need to conduct their own controls audit.
+However, the truth is that risks, risk perceptions and risk appetites vary: management of any organization that is dependent on another is well advised to review their risks explicitly for business continuity reasons and implement suitable controls, of which SSAE16 might be just a part.
+Contingency plans are never a bad idea, not least given that the systemic risk of global economic meltdown has become a stark reality of late.

 SEI Software Engineering Institute